8 Sights in Esslingen am Neckar, Germany (with Map and Images)

 Show sight on map

 Serach is a district of Esslingen am Neckar, Germany.
-It is located in the north of the city and consists mainly of residential development, with the historic, once agricultural core now located on the northern edge of the district and the more recent development from the 20th century is more in the south.
+It is located in the north of the city and consists mainly of residential development, with the historic, once agricultural core now located on the northern edge of the district and the more recent development from the 20th century more to the south.
 Serach borders on the districts of Hohenkreuz, Wäldenbronn, Obertal, Sulzgries and Krummenacker.

 Wikipedia: Serach (DE)